fudge88/miumiu/README.md

 implementation of reviews for the products.
 [Platform-kooperativa](http://platforma-kooperativa.org/media/uploads/article-documents/beginning_django_e-commerce.pdf) helped me further with the views and
 models of of my project.
 [Stackoverflow](https://stackoverflow.com/questions/48079216/add-limit-for-list-in-for-loop-django-template) proved extreamly useful on numerous occassions, again, helping me to
-understand how to slice through data using jinja templating. the [Allauth Documentation](https://django-allauth.readthedocs.io/en/latest/templates.html) was very easy to
+understand how to slice through data using jinja templating.
+The [Allauth Documentation](https://django-allauth.readthedocs.io/en/latest/templates.html) was very easy to
 follow when implementing social network login (google).
 I also used [youtube](https://www.youtube.com/watch?v=56w8p0goIfs), to help me navigate through the
 implementation of this.